G0MWT, GX0MWT, GB5HF, GB2TAM, GB70GB, GB100MWT

 She also told us of the things to be careful of and look out for when buying on the Internet.

-Chairman John G8DET had another computer - On-Line - to Relicense CARS Amateur Radio Licenses with Ofcom but everyone was already "done" or happy to do it so he "Relicenced himself" once he remembered his name!
+Chairman John G8DET had another computer - On-Line - to Revalidate CARS Amateur Radio Licensees with Ofcom but everyone was already "done" or happy to do it so he "Revalidated himself" once he remembered his name!

 The Raffle table with Carl (left) and Colin with the Audio Recorder.